Teamwork/kommentaar/doc/syntax.markdown

 - The `/path` is a HTTP path.
 Path parameters can be added as `{..}`.
 - An optional tag can be added for categorisation.

+You can use multiple path descriptions:

+	VERB /path [tag]
+	OTHER /anotherpath [tag]

-The second line is used as a "tagline".
-This can only be a single line and *must* immediately follow the opening line with no extra newlines.
+The line immediately following the path descriptions is used as a "tagline".
+This can only be a single line and *must* immediately follow the path description with no extra newlines.
 This line is optional but highly recommended to use.

 The tagline can be of any length, but it is highly recommended that it is kept short and concise.